YuMe-02/Portfolio/README.md

 # Brief Description

 This project is a simple portfolio style with a camera and cinema theme.
 It will show case my past engineering projects and contain informations that users can find useful about me.
+Currently looking at display ideas.

 # Getting Started with Create React App